bugourmet/tgsint-bot/README.md

 # tgsint
+[in development]

-tgsint is a OSINT telegram bot written in python.
+tgsint is a OSINT and pentesting telegram bot written in python.

 ## Installation